 This week the historic Des Plaines Theatre in suburban Chicago is undergoing a rebirth with the world premiere of “Etude: The Musical,” an ambitious production that tells a love story spanning centuries, connected by myth, music and the arc of history.
 “Etude” presents a new take on the classic battle between good and evil, challenging the audience to sort it all out while also embracing the bloodthirsty characters.

 “Etude” is based loosely on the life and mysterious death in 1888 of French composer and virtuoso pianist Charles-Valentin Alkan.
-In the new musical, produced by Jerry and Michael Sigman, grand nephews of the legendary Tin Pan Alley songwriter and lyricist Carl Sigman, Alkan never really dies.
+In the new musical, produced by Jerry and Michael Sigman, nephews of the legendary Tin Pan Alley lyricist Carl Sigman, Alkan never really dies.
 Instead, he is seduced by the voluptuous vampire Regine, who promises him eternal life and musical pleasure.

 The musical brought us to Chicagoland for opening night of “Etude” because daughter Miki stars as Regine.
 Like other members of the talented cast of 23 singers, actors and dancers, Miki has been working part-time on the musical for nearly a year – and it continues to be a work in progress as they refine and expand the complicated roles and story before live audiences.